-Your base layer for skiing can make or break a day on the slopes.
-A good base later will regulate your temperature by wicking away moisture from your skin.
+Your base layer for skiing and snowboarding can make or break a day on the slopes.
+A good base layer will regulate your temperature by wicking away moisture from your skin.
 This will keep you warm and dry.

 Base layers are typically tight-fitting in order to avoid chafing and to provide compression, as well as support.

 The best base layers for skiing or snowboarding are breathable and you shouldn’t even notice you are wearing them.